Have you ever missed a flight?

 In the first scenario, you sometimes don’t have to do anything.

 Just wait for the information from your airline.
-They will tell you what to do next.

 Or contact the airline yourself.